keshavDooleea/Palette/README.md

 # Color Palette APP

-A full stack application developped during summer 2020 utilizing  Rest API/CRUD and the MERN concept.
+A Full Stack application developped during summer 2020 utilizing  Rest API/CRUD and the MERN concept.

 It is deployed on [colorpalettemern.herokuapp.com](https://colorpalettemern.herokuapp.com)